Peripheral arterial disease (PAD)

 Naftidrofuryl oxalate

-This medication may improve blood flow in the body, and is very occasionally used if you prefer not to have surgery or your supervised exercise programme hasn't led to a satisfactory improvement in your condition.
+This medicine may improve blood flow in the body, and is very occasionally used if you prefer not to have surgery.
+It may also be used if your supervised exercise programme has not led to a satisfactory improvement in your condition.

 Side effects of naftidrofuryl oxalate can include: